 The chamber is filled with a carbon rich-gas, like Methane, and other gases.
 The gases are ionized into plasma using technology similar to that of microwaves or lasers.
 The ionization breaks the molecular bonds in the gases, and the pure carbon adheres to the diamond seed and slowly crystallizes.

-Lab-created diamonds are graded and certified using the same process as mined diamonds.
+Lab-grown diamonds in Dallas are graded and certified using the same process as mined diamonds.

 Diamonds are sent to a gem lab that specializes in grading diamonds.
 The majority of these labs grade using the 4c’s (more on those later), however, a select few use their own criteria.